mosne/mosne-media-library-astrobin/README.md

   - Your own AstroBin pictures
   - Public pictures (search by title)
   - Users' galleries (search by username)
-  - Image of the day
+  - Image of the Day (browse current and past featured images)
   - Top Picks
 - Secure storage of AstroBin API credentials